 ATX code: no data

-Active substance: inactivated split influenza viruses cultured on chick embryos
+Active substance: inactivated split influenza viruses cultured on chicken embryos

 Manufacturer: Sanofi Pasteur S.A., France